Check out our festive offers and get 15% off these selected guidebooks using the code XMAS15.

 Where is Corsica?

-Corsica, an island located in the Mediterranean Sea, holds the distinction of being the fourth-largest island in the region.
-Situated to the southeast of France and to the west of Italy, Corsica maintains a long-standing relationship with France as it is recognized today as a territorial collectivity of the French Republic.
-The island boasts a rich linguistic heritage with Corsican serving as the native language, originating from the Tuscan dialect of Italy.
+Corsica, an island located in the Mediterranean Sea, is the fourth-largest island in the region.
+Situated to the southeast of France and to the west of Italy, Corsica maintains a long-standing relationship with France, as it is recognised today as a territorial collectivity of the French Republic.
+The island boasts a rich linguistic heritage, with Corsican serving as the native language, and it originates from the Tuscan dialect of Italy.
 Despite this, French remains prevalent throughout Corsica and is predominantly used by visitors.
-Notably, Corsica is most renowned as the birthplace of Napoleon Bonaparte, adding to its significance in European history.

 How to get to Corsica?